-Hebrews 12:5-6 "My son, do not take lightly the discipline of the Lord, and do not lose heart when He rebukes you.
-For the Lord disciplines the one He loves . . ."
-(BSB) Paul quotes Proverbs 3:11-12, to remind the saints to be submissive to God's corrections.
-Our Heavenly Father's plan includes correction, as loving instruction.
-From an eternal perspective, divine "chastisement" is vital to our eternal growth.
-If we can submit to God's direction without becoming resentful, "all these things will give us experience and be for our good" (D&C 122:7).
+Heb 12:5-6 (BSB).
+"My son, do not take lightly the discipline of the Lord, and do not lose heart when He rebukes you.
+For the Lord disciplines the one He loves."
+Paul quotes Pro 3:11-12 to remind the Saints to be submissive to God's corrections.
+Our Heavenly Father's plan includes correction as loving instruction.
+Divine chastisement is vital to our eternal growth.
+If we can submit to God's direction without becoming resentful, "all these things shall give [us] experience, and shall be for [our] good" (D&C 122:7).

-Hebrews 12:7-9 "Endure suffering as discipline" (BSB) or "chastening" (KJV), or "hardship" (NIV) This also requires great faith.
-But, if disciples can voluntarily cooperate with the hardships of life and trust the Eternal Father's teaching methods, then those disciples become legitimate heirs of the Father, "the father of our spirits" (Hebrews 12:9).
-This is a beautiful clear statement on our relationship with God in the premortal existence.
+Heb 12:7 (BSB).
+"Endure suffering as discipline."
+In other translations, "discipline" is rendered "chastening" (KJV) and "hardship" (NIV).
+Enduring in this way requires great faith.
+But if disciples can voluntarily cooperate with the hardships of life and trust the Father's teaching methods, they will become legitimate heirs of the Father, "the father of our spirits" (Heb 12:9).
+This is a beautiful statement on our relationship with God in the premortal existence.

-Hebrews 12:10 "God disciplines us for our good, so that we may share in His holiness" (BSB) Paul compares God's wise actions with the need for earthly parents to teach and disciple their children.
-We are reminded of our goal of "holiness" every time we see the doorway to a temple.
+Heb 12:10 (BSB).
+"God disciplines us for our good, so that we may share in His holiness."
+Paul compares God's wise actions with the discipline we receive from our earthly parents.
+We are reminded of our goal of holiness every time we see the doorway to a temple.
 Holiness is the process of sanctification.
-We are assured that everything God does for us is for our own good, "to bring to pass the immortality and eternal life of [humanity]" (Moses 1:39).
+We are assured that everything God does for us is for our own good, "to bring to pass the immortality and eternal life of [humankind]" (Mose 1:39).

-Hebrews 12:11 "No discipline seems pleasant at the time, but painful.
-Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it" (NIV) If we do not learn from our Divine tutorials, we have not benefited from the hardship.
-It takes a very meek and humble person to not feel defensive or prideful during a reprimand.
+Heb 12:11 (NIV).
+"No discipline seems pleasant at the time, but painful.
+Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it."
+If we do not learn from our divine tutorials, we have not benefited from the hardship.
+It takes a meek and humble person to not feel defensive or prideful while being reprimanded.
 Yet when the Lord provides correction, it is often encouraging at the same time.
-Saints walk by faith asking, "what can I learn from this pain and correction?"
-Like a broken horse, humans can be trained to respond to the promptings of our Master.
+Saints walk by faith, asking, "What can I learn from this pain and correction?"
+Like a broken horse, humans learn to respond to the promptings of our Master.

-Hebrews 12:12-13 "Strengthen your feeble arms and weak knees . . . so that the lame may not be disabled, but rather healed" (NIV) Paul cites Proverbs 4:26, to encourage those who suffer.
+Heb 12:12-13 (NIV). "strengthen your feeble arms and weak knees... so that the lame may not be disabled, but rather healed."
+Paul cites Pro 4:26 to encourage those who suffer.
 He asks his audience to reach out in service to those in need.
-His context is spiritual or emotional trials, even though his example is a physical handicap.
+His context is spiritual or emotional trials even though his example is a physical trial.
 By giving aid, we make our paths straight and then those that follow have a clear path.
-When the saints endure God's correction, they are in a position to help heal those in need along their daily paths of life.
+When the Saints endure God's correction, they are in a position to help heal those in need along their paths of life.